sohanbadade/FileSync/README.txt

 	3. This is where your files and folders will be found.

 ---------------------------------
-5.3 Exit Application:
+4.3 Exit Application:
 ---------------------------------
 	Press the button provided under in the pop up called "Exit Application".

 ---------------------------------
-6. CONTACT
+5. CONTACT
 ---------------------------------
 	For any help, contact:

 	1. sohan.badade@gmail.com
-	2. mxa1690@gmail.com
+	2. sohan.badade@mavs.uta.edu